photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 *[host]: A physical computer, cloud server, or virtual machine that runs Docker *[HEIF]: High Efficiency Image File Format
-*[RAW]: RAW files contain image data captured during exposure in an unprocessed format *[Web UI]: Progressive Web App that can be installed on your home screen and provides a native app-like experience *[CLI]: Command-Line Interface
+*[RAW]: RAW files contain image data captured during exposure in an unprocessed format *[Web UI]: A Progressive Web App that can be installed on your home screen and provides a native app-like experience *[CLI]: Command-Line Interface
 *[AVC]: MPEG-4 AVC video compression standard, also known as H.264